nicholaschenai/agi-potential-notes/README.md

             - error messages from execution
             - environment feedback: eg “I cannot make an iron chestplate because I need: 7 more iron ingots”
             - self-verification: Use another instance of GPT4 as a critic to evaluate feasibility of program given current state (after code  execution) and task, and provide feedback if task fails
-        - iterate till self-verification validates task competion, then add skill to the library.
+        - iterate till self-verification validates task completion, then add skill to the library.
         - if agent gets stuck after 4 rounds of code generation, switch to another task from automatic curriculum
     - Skills library: Store ebd of docstring of successful programs in a vector DB to build a skills library.
         - Prompt components